-I grew up on the edge of Pennsylvania Amish Country, watching plain-clothed people transport vegetables to the farmers market by horse and buggy.
-And I've lived in far-flung milieux from the Bouches-du-Rhône and Beijing to Bloomington and Brooklyn.
-Acclimating to diverse lifestyles, languages and landscapes became my modus operandi.
-I learned to view cultures from the outside, to question the logic of how things “should” be done, and to understand that another way of living is always possible.
+I grew up on the edge of Amish Country, watching plain-clothed people bring vegetables to the farmers market by horse and buggy.
+And I have lived in far-flung places—including the Bouches-du-Rhône and Beijing as well as Bloomington and Brooklyn.
+Acclimating to diverse lifestyles, languages and landscapes is my modus operandi.
+I view cultures from the outside, question assumptions about how things “should” be done, and understand that another way of living is always possible.

-Before earning a Ph.D, I considered myself a soup-to-nuts journalist, contributing to a wide range of mediated endeavors.
-I worked variously as a writer, editor, photographer and page designer for the American Red Cross, China Daily, and Philadelphia City Paper, among other publishers and publicists.
-I managed the photojournalism lab for Temple University's School of Media and Communication and administered Lehigh University's Office of Media Relations for a while.
-I also hosted dozens of radio shows as a college/community deejay at WMUH-Allentown and spent some time interning with Tony Michaelides, a British music promoter who plugged for 4AD, Factory and other influential independent labels.
+Before earning a Ph.D, I considered myself a soup-to-nuts journalist, working variously as a writer, editor, photographer and page designer for the American Red Cross, China Daily and Philadelphia City Paper, among others.
+I managed a photography lab at Temple University and did public relations at Lehigh University for a while.
+I also hosted shows at college radio stations and interned with Tony Michaelides, a British music promoter who plugged for 4AD, Factory and other independent labels.

-These experiences helped to shape my perspective as a scholar and educator.
-I began my academic career with an interest in the dialectical relationship between mainstream and alternative conceptions of media.
-For more than a decade, I’ve been studying alternative media, audiences, social activism and popular culture from critical and cultural perspectives.
-I also teach courses that weave together popular culture, activism, ethics, interviewing, and social media with a strong emphasis on writing, creativity, civic engagement and critical thinking.
-I have guided seminars, independent studies and thesis projects looking at topics such as YouTube, The Daily Show, print and analog media, unplugging, teenagers' use of digital devices, and rock criticism.
+These experiences shaped my perspective as a scholar and educator.
+For more than a decade, I have studied alternative media, social activism, new technologies and popular culture from critical and cultural perspectives.
+I teach courses that weave together communication, media studies and journalism with a strong emphasis on writing, creativity, civic engagement and critical thinking.

-In new projects, I am examining media business practices and popular unplugging activities from the viewpoint of cultural and environmental sustainability.
-I derive inspiration from the media ecology perspective of Marshall McLuhan, Neil Postman, et al. as well as the cultural environment movement of George Gerbner.
+My new work examines media from the viewpoint of sustainability and Green issues.
+I derive inspiration from the media ecology theories of Marshall McLuhan and Neil Postman as well as George Gerbner's cultural environment movement.
 James Carey, Walter Benjamin and Robert McChesney have left indelible marks, too.
-Another great theoretical source for me is Slow Food, where I've found a framework for thinking about the influence of media on the health and well-being of individuals and communities.
+Another great theoretical source is Slow Food, where I have identified a framework for thinking about the influence of media on human and environmental well-being.

-I live now in New York City with my husband, Michael Fanuzzi, a gardener and wine enthusiast who moonlights as a technologist.
-We're endlessly entertained by our cats, Quincy and Violet, as well as Repecca, the downy woodpecker who regularly visits our backyard feeder.
-She's like part of the family and she doesn't know it.
+I live in New York City with my husband, Michael Fanuzzi—a musician, gardener and wine enthusiast who moonlights as a technologist.
+We are endlessly entertained by our cats, Quincy and Violet, as well as Repecca, the downy woodpecker who regularly visits our backyard feeder.
+She is like part of the family and doesn't know it.